mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 The full five months of data is too large to fit in memory, even for this cluster.
 When we represent semi-structured data like this with dynamic data structures like lists and dictionaries there is quite a bit of memory bloat.
-Some care to efficient semi-structured storage here could save us from having to switch to such a large cluster, but alas, that will have to be the topic of another blogpost.
+Some in regards care to efficient semi-structured storage here could save us from having to switch to such a large cluster, but alas, that will have to be the topic of another blogpost.

 Instead, we operate efficiently on this dataset by flowing it through memory, persisting only the records we care about.
 The distributed dask